 "Freezing rain and sleet fell during a subfreezing afternoon, amounting to 0.3" on the ground," the NWS said.
 "This was the first time that wintry precipitation was ever recorded on Thanksgiving.
 The low was 23°F and the high was only 35°F, making it the coldest Thanksgiving ever.
-Also, the annual Thanksgiving Day Dallas Cowboys football game (vs. Miami Dolphins) was the first time wintry precipitation fell during an NFL game in Dallas."
+Also, the annual Thanksgiving Day Dallas football game (vs. Miami) was the first time wintry precipitation fell during a professional football game in Dallas."

-In the midst of a dynastic run, the Cowboys entered the contest with a 7-3 record after winning the Super Bowl the season before.
-With a legendary trio known as The Triplets -- quarterback Troy Aikman, running back Emmitt Smith and wide receiver Michael Irvin -- the Cowboys had their eyes set on another Super Bowl.
+In the midst of a dynastic run, Dallas entered the contest with a 7-3 record after winning the Super Bowl the season before.
+With a legendary trio known as The Triplets -- quarterback Troy Aikman, running back Emmitt Smith and wide receiver Michael Irvin -- Dallas had its eyes set on another ticket to the big game.

-A matchup with the 8-2 Dolphins presented an appetizing post-feast matchup between two of the NFL's top offenses, but instead of a high-scoring affair, fans got an entertaining slop-fest in the snow.
+A matchup with the 8-2 Miami presented an appetizing post-feast matchup between two of the top offenses, but instead of a high-scoring affair, fans got an entertaining slop-fest in the snow.

 “I hate cold weather, absolutely hate it," he said.

-Cowboys backup running back Lincoln Coleman, who was making his NFL debut in the game, told AccuWeather how difficult it was for players to get proper traction.
+Dallas backup running back Lincoln Coleman, who was making his professional football debut in the game, told AccuWeather how difficult it was for players to get proper traction.

 "My steps had to be measured, I couldn't break out into an open sprint because you can't grab anything with your turf shoes," he told AccuWeather National Reporter Bill Wadell.
 "It was something no one was prepared for.
 We didn't know it was going to sleet like that."

-Despite the difficulties with equipment, the Cowboys managed to hold a steady lead throughout the game, largely thanks to Coleman's team-high 57 rushing yards on 10 carries.
+Despite the difficulties with equipment, Dallas managed to hold a steady lead throughout the game, largely thanks to Coleman's team-high 57 rushing yards on 10 carries.
 The rookie outperformed future Hall of Famer Emmitt Smith, who rushed for 51 yards on 10 carries that day.

 "I think for us as fans, we don’t want the weather to dictate how the game is going to, we want it to be pristine," Coleman said.
 "I’m right along with them.
 But as a football player, playing in inclement weather, it’s awesome."

-All game, the Cowboys elite defense held the Dolphins offense down, intercepting Miami quarterback Steve DeBerg twice and holding Pro Bowl receiver Irving Fryar to just one catch.
+All game, the Dallas elite defense held the Miami offense down, intercepting Miami quarterback Steve DeBerg twice and holding Pro Bowl receiver Irving Fryar to just one catch.
 With only one touchdown allowed, Dallas entered the final minute of the fourth quarter just needing to hold off one last Miami drive to seal the game.

 "They even cleared a spot for him, but you can see his plant foot gave away immediately," commentator Bob Trumpy said on-air between laughs.
 "This is a good spot, but watch his left foot.
 It just slid right out from underneath him.
 Now it appears that field goals aren't going to work, at least from 44 yards."

-Later in the game, with a little more than a minute to play, Cowboys kicker Eddie Murray pulled his only field goal attempt, a 32 yarder, wide right.
-A successful kick would have pushed the team's lead to 17-13, forcing the Dolphins to play for a touchdown on the final drive.
+Later in the game, with a little more than a minute to play, Dallas kicker Eddie Murray pulled his only field goal attempt, a 32-yarder, wide right.
+A successful kick would have pushed the team's lead to 17-13, forcing Miami to play for a touchdown on the final drive.

-"It’s the worst field I’ve ever seen [in 20 NFL seasons]," Murray said.
+"It’s the worst field I’ve ever seen [in 20 professional football seasons]," Murray said.
 "It was both icy and slushy."

 That miss breathed life into Miami's hopes.

-The Dolphins began the final drive on the 20-yard line and took advantage of the deteriorated field conditions to complete quick passes.
-The Cowboys' defensive backs, utilizing a nickel defense, struggled to maintain their footing and contain the Miami passing game as the Dolphins quickly moved to midfield.
+Miami began the final drive on the 20-yard line and took advantage of the deteriorated field conditions to complete quick passes.
+Dallas' defensive backs, utilizing a nickel defense, struggled to maintain their footing and contain the Miami passing game as the team quickly moved to midfield.

 "You couldn’t find footing.
 That was the big thing," Woodson said.
 "I was wearing my old Nikes with the rubber bottoms just like any other game.
 We had no idea how bad it was going to be.
 There was no grabbing, no traction."